 If you are struck off or suspended, you must tell your clients and explain how their matters will be affected.
 You must also inform us, as well as your insurers and your bank.
-Bear in mind that you could not be employed or remunerated by your former practice (or any other practice) unless you have our written permission (see sections 41 and section 42 of the Solicitors Act 1974).
+Bear in mind that you could not be employed or remunerated by your former practice (or any other practice) unless you have our written permission (see sections 41 and 42 of the Solicitors Act 1974).

 Selling your practice

-You will therefore need to consider:
+To comply with these obligations, you will therefore need to consider:

 - the information which you should give to your clients to enable them to make a decision on an informed basis as to whether to instruct the 'new' firm, or to instruct a different firm; and

 - how to deal with the issue of confidentiality.